ShinCoder/Number-guessing-game/README.md

 # Number-guessing-game
 A simple game with html + css + js
-A simple "Guess the number name".
+A simple "Guess the number" game.
 Feature:
 - Onclick "Start new game":
   + Randomize a new goal number.